neondatabase/website/content/docs/extensions/pg_embedding.md

 - `SELECT id FROM documents` selects the `id` field from all records in the `documents` table.
 - `<->`: This is a "distance between" operator.
 It calculates the Euclidean distance (L2) between the query vector and each row of the dataset.
 - `ORDER BY` sorts the selected records in ascending order based on the calculated distances.
 In other words, records with values closer to the `[1.1, 2.2, 3.3]` query vector will be returned first.
-- `LIMIT 100` limits the result set to the first 100 records after sorting.
+- `LIMIT 1` limits the result set to the first 100 records after sorting.

-In summary, the query retrieves the IDs of the first 100 records from the `documents` table whose value is closest to the `[1.1, 2.2, 3.3]` query vector according to Euclidean distance.
+In summary, the query retrieves the ID of the record from the `documents` table whose value is closest to the `[1.1, 2.2, 3.3]` query vector according to Euclidean distance.

 ### Create an HNSW index

-You can add an HNSW index, which trades some recall for performance.
+To optimize search behavior, you can add an HNSW index.
 To create the HNSW index on your vector column, use a `CREATE INDEX` statement similar to the following:

 ```sql
 CREATE INDEX ON documents USING hnsw(embedding) WITH (maxelements=1000, dims=3, m=8);